 And don’t forget to call your mom every once in a while!

-As a foreign worker in Japan, there are restrictions put on you that Japanese citizens do not have to worry about.
-Your permission to work in this country is granted through the company that hired you.
-This makes it more difficult to quit your job as a foreign worker.
+As a foreign worker in Japan, there are restrictions put on working that Japanese citizens do not have to worry about.
+Your permission to work in this country is granted based on the application submitted by the company that hired you.
+This makes it hard to just quit your job on a whim as a foreign worker.

 But changing jobs in Japan is absolutely acceptable as long as you follow the rules, and recommended if you become unhappy with your job.